vring1/Football-Game/Game/Game/README.md

     DB_PASSWORD=postgres || <postgres_user_password>
     DB_NAME=game || <postgres_db_name>

-To initialize the database do:
+To initialize the database run the following commands.

     cd utils
     python init_db.py

-Lastly, do:
+Now that everything has been set up, you can run it.

     flask run